pigmonkey/spark/README.md

 providing any password -- whether the current user password or a new one -- will have no effect.

+## Tagging

+All tasks are tagged with their role, allowing them to be skipped by tag in addition to modifying `playbook.yml`.
+For instance, a system could be built excluding the entire `media` role and the `dotfiles` section of the `base` role.

+    # ansible-playbook -i localhost playbook.yml --skip-tags "media,dotfiles"

 ## AUR

 All tasks involving the [AUR][4] are tagged `aur`.
 To provision an AUR-free